mariadb-corporation/mariadb-connector-nodejs/documentation/readme.md

 * `trace`: *boolean* will add the stack trace at the time of query creation to error stacktrace
 * `typeCast`: permit casting results type
 * `connectAttributes`: *boolean/json* if true, some information (client name, version, os, node version, ...) will be send to performance schema (see [connection attributes](https://mariadb.com/kb/en/library/performance-schema-session_connect_attrs-table/) ). if set, JSON attributes will be additionally sent. default to false
+* `metaAsArray` : *boolean* compatibility option so promise return an array object \[rows, metadata\] and not rows with property meta for compatibility

 ## Query